angstone/microservice/README.md

   },

   start: function(req, cb) {

-    // req.data will be the request data passed in the consume function this.payload = req.data;

-    // pre-validate
+    // pre-validate sample
     // this.err = this.load.rules.pre_validation(this.op);
     // if(this.err) return cb(this.err, null);

-    //authorize
-    //validate
-    //dispatch

     cb(null, {
-  		name: req.data.name,
+      name: req.data.name, // req.data will be the request data passed in the consume function
       data: req.data.data
     });
   },

 };